ankihg/duplicates-removal/README.md

 # Duplicates removal

-This project is deployed at [duplicates-removal-ankihg.herokuapp.com](https://duplicates-removal-ankihg.herokuapp.com/)
+Please visit this project at [duplicates-removal-ankihg.herokuapp.com](https://duplicates-removal-ankihg.herokuapp.com/)

 ## Runtime analysis
 This implementation of removal of duplicates is written in JavaScript and achieves O(n).